 - manufacturing capacity;

 - power efficiency;

 - product offerings and quality of products;

 - price;

 - strength of supply chain and distribution network;

-- · after-sales services; and
+- after-sales services; and

 - brand name recognition.

 Many of our current and potential competitors have longer operating histories, access to larger customer bases and resources and significantly greater economies of scale than we do.
 In particular, many of our competitors are developing and manufacturing solar energy products based on new technologies that may ultimately have costs similar to, or lower than, our projected costs.
 In addition, our competitors may be able to respond more quickly to changing customer demands or devote more resources to the development, promotion and sales of their products than we can.
 Furthermore, competitors with more diversified product offerings may be better positioned to withstand a decline in the demand for PV products.
 Some of our competitors have also become vertically integrated, with businesses ranging from upstream silicon wafer manufacturing to solar power system integration.
-It is possible that new competitors or alliances among existing competitors could emerge and rapidly acquire significant market share, which would harm our business.
+We have only recently expanded our business to include solar power system integration and we may not have the same level of expertise and customer base as our competitors could emerge and rapidly acquire significant market share, which would harm our business.
 For instance, several semiconductor manufacturers have already announced their intention to commence production of PV cells and PV modules.
 If we fail to compete successfully, our business would suffer and we may lose or be unable to gain market share and our financial condition and results of operations would be materially and adversely affected.